network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 than a test using a single TCP connection that would take longer to bring the bottleneck hop to a stable saturated state.

-In this document, we impose an upper bound on the number of parallel load-generating connections to 16.
+One of the configuration parameters for the test is an upper bound on the number of parallel load-generating connections.
+We recommend a default value for this parameter of 16.

 ### Parallel vs Sequential Uplink and Downlink